juanpallotta/LPP/README.md

 ```

-A description of each of these parameters is described below:
+Below is a description of each of these parameters:

 * `indxOffset`: The number of bins to remove from the beginning of the lidar track recorded due to the laser offset.
-This parameter should be a vector, with the number of elements equal to the number of channels in the file.
+This parameter should be an array with one element for each channel acquired.

 * `numEventsToAvg_PDL1`: Time averaging for L1 data level products.
-This parameters tell to `lidarAnalysis_PDL1` the numbers of lidar profiles to average and producing one merged profile.
-After this, the `time` dimension in the NetCDF file from the L1 data products will be reduced by `numEventsToAvg_PDL1` times.
+This parameters tell to `lidarAnalysis_PDL1` the numbers of lidar profiles to average producing one merged profile.
+After this, the `time` dimension in the NetCDF file for the L1 data products will be reduced by `numEventsToAvg_PDL1` times.

 * `indxWL_PDL1`: An index (starting from 0) of the channel to use in cloud-mask production.
-It is recommended to use an elastic lidar channel and the highest wavelength in the file.
+It is recommended to use an elastic lidar channel and the highest wavelength in the file for better cloud discrimination.

 * `Path_To_Molecular_File`: Path to the plain-text, comma-sepparated file containing the radiosonde/model data.
 This file must contain the altitude, temperature and pressure of the radiosonde/model used for the computation of the alpha and beta molecular profiles.
 The units of these variables are described in the comments of the setting file: altitude in m, temperature in K and pressure in hPa.
-This repository has a sample file of US standard model (file named `US-StdA_DB_CEILAP.csv` located in the same folder of the executable file for L1 products).
-In case of the radiosonde model is not in the same folder, please, write the complete path to this file.
-There is no necessary to write the path between inverted comas `"`.
+This repository has a sample file of US standard model (file `/LPP/Lidar_Analysis_PDL1/MolData/US-StdA_DB_CEILAP.csv`).
+The radiosonde/model file must be headerless, and the column order of each parameter (height, temperature and pressure) are described in the following variables (`Range_column_index_in_File`, `Temp_column_index_in_File` and `Pres_column_index_in_File`).
+* `Range_column_index_in_File`: Column index of the radiosonde/model file containing the range values.
+For this example, index 0 (first column).
+* `Temp_column_index_in_File`: Column index of the radiosonde/model file containing temperature values.
+For this example, index 1 (second column).
+* `Pres_column_index_in_File`: Column index of the radiosonde/model file containing the pressure values.
+For this example, index 2 (third column).

-This file must be headerless, and the column order of each parameter is described in the next variables: `Range_column_index_in_File`, `Temp_column_index_in_File` and `Pres_column_index_in_File`.
-As is shown in the sample code, in this case the altitude is the first column (index 0), temperature the second (index 1), and the pressure the third column (index 2).
-The first lines of the `US-StdA_DB_CEILAP.csv` file contained in this repository are shown in the next lines:
+The first lines of the `US-StdA_DB_CEILAP.csv` file contained in this repository are shown in the next lines (data contained in columns indexes 3 to 7 are not taken into account):

 ```
 0,288.15,1013.27,0,0,1033.81,1.2247